Olohi18/a2/README.md

 Cite any references used:

 Brief summary of what you observed about the "winners" produced by your genetic algorithm.
-Did changing the parameter values have any effect on what you observed?
+Did changing the parameter values have any effect on what you observed?gg

 Reflection on your experience with this assignment-- what was interesting? what was hard? what do you feel like you learned?